strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.13 =
+* FEATURE: The Stripe Webhook has been updated to process subscriptions cancelled from Stripe.
+PMPro will now cancel memberships for these users instead of sending an email to the admin.
 * BUG: Fixed various bugs in the PayPal IPN handler.
 * BUG: Fixed search on discount codes page in dashboard.
 (Thanks, Debjit Saha)
 * BUG: Fixed bug in Cancellations report where all-time cancellations were always 0.